 We’ve all seen how presumably normal people, combined with an anonymous profile, can become “comment trolls” of the worst type.
 Discussions over heated topics quickly spiral into name-calling and curse-word-filled rants against the other side, resulting in the equivalent of an online riot where nothing gets accomplished.
+The anonymous internet has led to reputational damage on a global scale — and with anonymous users able to make defamatory comments without fear of repercussion, there is very little most of us can do to protect our own digital reputations.

 It’s amazing how real names attached to real profiles make the discussion civil and polite.
 When we turned our comments over to Facebook on several sites about a year ago, the quality of debate and discussion improved immensely.